ClayBattle/LyapunovBinghamton/README.md

 PyTorch original implementation of "Global Lyapunov functions: a long-standing open problem in mathematics, with symbolic transformers" (NeurIPS 2024).

+**Weights and Biases (WandB)**
+- To run using WandB (extremely useful for debugging model training/evaluation), swap to the WandBTesting branch.
+This branch will let you monitor validation loss, validation accuracy, training loss, training accuracy, and the learning rate of the model as it trains.
+If needed, this branch could be merged into this main branch.
+Instructions for using WandB can be found in the README on that branch.

 **Requirements**
  - Requirements are contained in Lyapunov.yml, you can setup a conda env with
 ```